 Riders enjoy Westside Road because of its low traffic, wide shoulders, smooth pavement, frequent pull-offs, long sight distances, well-spaced stops, rolling grades, shady scenery, and no long hills.
-Locals value Westside Road as a great location for children beginning to cycle, since shoulders are wide enough for side-by-side bicycles.

 Day riders discover destinations in the area for any skill level.
 Beginning at the Hwy 140 intersection, follow Westside Road a bit over 2 miles to the Westside Road overlook.
 Or continue 3 ½ miles further to Malone Springs, a boat launch site and picnic area equipped with a vault toilet.
 Four more miles bring riders to Crystal Springs Rest Stop, a beautiful area also with vault toilet facilities.
 The ultimate 24-mile day trip ends at Fort Klamath, or stretch it into a multi day trip to or through Crater Lake National Park.
 Lodging and refueling supplies are available in Rocky Point, Fort Klamath.
 Crater Lake National Park.
 Fort Klamath Museum, Jackson F. Kimball State Recreation Area, and Wood River Picnic Area are all worth visiting.
 Over 2,000 Cycle Oregon participants camped at Rodear Arena near Fort Klamath on Sept.
 10, 2012.